openshift-psap/performance-dashboard/README.md

 #### Updating the Dashboard

+**Option 1: Update Data via S3 (Recommended for data-only changes)**

+If S3 is configured, simply upload new CSV files to your S3 bucket.

+The dashboard will automatically pick up the new data within 5 minutes (cache TTL).

+**Option 2: Rebuild Container (Required for code changes)**

-When you have new data or code changes:
+When you have code changes:

-1. **Rebuild the image** with updated data:
+1. **Rebuild the image** with updated code:

    ```bash
    podman build -f Dockerfile.openshift -t quay.io/your-username/rhaiis-dashboard:latest .